tigerinus/CarND-Vehicle-Detection/README.md

 | AdaBoostClassifier | 474.73 | 1.04 | 100.00 | N | Too good to be true.
 Very expensive to train. |

 The [classifiers](./classifiers) folder has all the tests for each classifier listed above.

+At the end, instead of choosing an individual classifier, 3 classifiers (listed as considered in the above table) were combined.
+A car is only identified if every classifier recognize it.

 ## Detection